Staging the Foyer

 - Group assorted potted plants that compliment each other on a table, (no more than 3) or a tall leafy plant on the floor.
 Make sure that people aren't brushing against leafy plants as they walk by.

-- Create a vignette (tablescape design) with baskets, (for keys or mail) flowers, collections, vases, etc. Use odd numbers and staggered heights when creating a vignette as in the photo on the right.
-See art of accessorizing for more interior design ideas.
+- Create a vignette with baskets or bowls, (for keys or mail) flowers, collections, vases, etc. Use odd numbers and staggered heights when creating a vignette as in the photo on the right.
+See art of accessorizing for more home design ideas.

 - If your foyer has a nearby powder room, be sure to keep the door closed during home viewings!